 The best time for wildlife viewing in the middle and end of the Dry season (November to February) when animals concentrate around reliable water sources.
 During the Wet season (April to August) animals disperse from the valleys and move to higher ground, where they are more difficult to locate.

 Kidepo Valley has a very impressive bird list of over 470 species, the second-highest population of any Ugandan reserve, following only Queen Elizabeth National Park.
 Sixty birds on its list haven’t been recorded in any other Ugandan park.
-No comprehensive survey has been done, so visitors could easily see some species not previously recorded for the park.
+No comprehensive surveydone, so visitors see some species not previously recorded for the park.
 Kidepo is especially good for spotting raptors, with 56 species on record.
 Migratory birds are present from November to April.

 The prime time to see wildlife in Kidepo Valley NP is during the Dry season (September to March).
 Kidepo is however located in a semi-arid region and can be visited throughout the year.
 The Wet season months (April to August) are pleasantly less hot and bring beautiful scenery.
 Bird watching is at its best at this time as well.